Fund title: EU funding for rural businesses

 Focus of fund/fund aims:

 A reminder that funding is still available for small rural businesses for capital investment in food processing, rural tourism infrastructure and business development.
 Deadline extended to 31 May 2018.

 31 May 2018

-There are new opportunities for rural businesses to access EU funding to help them to grow and innovate: grants are available through the Rural Development Programme for England (RDPE) for food processing, rural tourism infrastructure and business development.
+There are opportunities for rural businesses to access EU funding to help them to grow and innovate: grants are available through the Rural Development Programme for England (RDPE) for food processing, rural tourism infrastructure and business development.

 The funding is intended for projects that create jobs and help businesses to grow, innovate and reach new markets.
 The grants are for capital projects and can cover up to 40% of eligible costs – the remainder needs to be private-sector ‘match funding’ eg. savings, bank loan.
 The minimum grant is £35,000.
 (For rural tourism infrastructure there are 100% grants available for projects which do not generate income, see below)

 The details have been published at national level with a prospectus for each of the three themes but there are ringfenced allocations for each participating Local Enterprise Partnership (LEP) and some local priorities for the funding.
 Applicants should read the relevant prospectus carefully for full details of the national and local priorities.